 Only use last hole on each end of mounting bracket to attach bracket to wall.
-Attach mounting bracket to wall in one of two ways
+These two holes are 16 inches apart from their centers.
+Attach mounting bracket to wall in one of two ways:

 - 1. Attaching to wall stud - 2.
 Attaching to wall anchor